puncsky/puncsky/README.md

 Hi, there 👋!

-I am a software engineer that crafts Internet services for a living and for fun.
+I am a software engineer and businessman that crafts Internet services for a living and for fun.

 If you are